nosolosoftware/mongoid_userstamp/README.md

 ## Thread Safety

-By default, Mongoid::Userstamp stores all-related user variables in `Thread.current`.
+Mongoid::Userstamp stores all-related user variables in `Thread.current`.
 If the [RequestStore](https://github.com/steveklabnik/request_store) gem is installed, Mongoid::Userstamp will automatically store variables in the `RequestStore.store` instead.
 RequestStore is recommended for threaded web servers like Thin or Puma.